Frequently asked questions

 - Letters of recommendation

-- Department of Medicine Summary Letter of Evaluation
+- Department of Medicine Structured Evaluation Letter (IM SEL)

 - Letter can be written by Department of Medicine chair, internal medicine clerkship director or dean.

 - Alliance for Academic Internal Medicine (AAIM)-recommended standardized template is preferred.
 Click here to view the template.

 - **If your school doesn’t offer this, provide an additional clinical letter of recommendation instead.**

 - At least one clinical letter of recommendation (LOR) from an internal medicine faculty member